Xcelirate/wireguard_monitor/README.md

 ## Data Source

 The application executes a bash script that outputs WireGuard status as JSON.
-By default, it uses the `./tools/wg-json.bash` script from the [WireGuard tools repository](https://github.com/WireGuard/wireguard-tools).
+By default, it uses the `tools/wg-json.bash` script from the [WireGuard tools repository](https://github.com/WireGuard/wireguard-tools).
+The script is always run with `sudo /usr/bin/bash` for required privileges.

 The script output should be valid JSON with the following structure: